GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis/probabilistic_inundation/README.md

 max-stage at a given exceedance-rate and epistemic uncertainty percentile.
 They deal with issues such as
 * Replacing "dry areas" with missing data.
-The original root-finding calculations do not currently do consistently.
+The original root-finding calculations do not currently do this consistently.
 * Removing "near-zero" depths that are consistent with "zero", given the few mm of root-finding tolerance in the original calculation.
 * For depths only: